-(Satisfies state secondary teaching endorsement requirements in psychology.
-Students must also complete the requirements of the secondary education program.
-See the education department listing for requirements.)
+The developmental psychology minor satisfies state secondary teaching endorsement requirements in psychology.
+You must also complete the requirements of the secondary education program.

 how, using methodologies such as

 the causes and consequences of human action.
 An overview of major

 findings from the field of psychology such as biological bases of

 behavior, learning and memory, motivation and emotion, human development,